-Another way to measure a sales rep’s effectiveness is with activity quotas.
+Another way to measure a sales rep’s effectiveness is with sales activity quotas.
 These quotas measure how many actions a sales rep has taken towards a sale, such as sales calls, number of leads reached, or number of new potential clients acquired.

 While volume and profit quotas base their measurements on successful sales, activity quotas measure how often each sales rep works towards a sale, regardless of the sale being completed.

-Activity quotas are great ways to measure how often each sales rep takes action, and they can be used to measure their engagement with the company.
+Sales activity quotas are great ways to measure how often each sales rep takes action, and they can be used to measure their engagement with the company.
 These quotas can be particularly useful for identifying commitment towards the job, not just the sales rep’s profitability.

 4. Combination Quotas

 Combination quotas often aim at measuring both the sales reps’ activity and profitability.
 For example, a combination quota may consist of landing ten potential new customers and closing the sale with an average of two of the ten.

 At first glance, combined quotas may seem more integral and holistic.
 But they can become problematic if you measure too many metrics in the same quota.
 A sales rep may stress over their ratio of sales per client and lose focus on their main goal.

 It’s often better to use a few metrics separately and put them together at the end.
 Then you can properly measure the sales rep’s effectiveness, rather than trying to combine them all into one metric.

 3 Sales Quota Templates to Use

 Want to measure your sales quotas?
 These three templates can help you start right away…